 And we’ve not even got onto our social media platforms – Facebook, Twitter and Instagram – where we will be continuing to share our blog content and daily musings whilst keeping you abreast of any further development of the COVID-19 outbreak that could cause further disruption in the industry.
 Meanwhile, without our physical shows we will be showing some serious supplier love on these channels too, showcasing those who support us across our events and online to keep you connected to this wonderful community of professionals.

 ARM YOU WITH PLANNING ESSENTIALS

 Issue 14 of our luxury wedding magazine UNVEILED, is hot off the press and available to buy via the newsstands at WHSmith, WHSmith Travel and independent retailers as well as being available to be ordered direct to your door – click here.

-We are still taking orders for our print edition which will be dispatched immediately upon lockdown being lifted.
+We are still taking orders for our print edition which we can still dispatch weekly.

 In the meantime, you can also read the full issue in all it’s lovely online via The App Store (just search “UNVEILED Magazine”).
 Click here to get our amazing app… hours of scrolling guaranteed.

 The latest issue – The Indie Edit – shines the spotlight on epic independent wedding creatives and venues across the North whilst delivering the very latest in bridal fashion trends from the hottest national and international designers.
 As our biggest edition to date, there are a massive 324 pages of truly inspiring and informative content to pore over that will have you enthusing over every element of your big day planning.